oceanprotocol/ocean-node/docs/Storage.md

 # Storage Types

-Ocean Node supports four storage backends for assets (e.g. algorithm or data files).
+Ocean Node supports five storage backends for assets (e.g. algorithm or data files).
 Each type is identified by a `type` field on the file object and has its own shape and validation rules.

 ## Supported types